Kinovea/kinovea-docs/source/capture/recording.rst

 Starting and stopping recording
 -------------------------------

-Recording can be started manually by using the record button |Record| in the capture controls, or automatically by audio trigger.
+Recording can be started manually by using the record button |Record| in the capture controls, or automatically by configuring an audio trigger.

 .. image:: /images/capture/capturecontrols.png